jamesnetherton/homehub-cli/README.md

     homehub-cli.exe

 You'll need to authenticate against the Home Hub in order to do anything useful.
 Use the `Login` command to do this.
 Pressing the `TAB` key shows all of the available commands.

+#### Running indivdual commands

+You can run indivdual commands outside of the CLI shell by specifying the desired function to execute, together with the Home Hub authentication details.

+    ./homehub-cli Reboot --huburl=http://192.168.1.254 --username=admin --password=bar

+The `huburl` and `username` arguments are defaulted to the standard Home Hub IP address and admin user name.
+So you can omit these arguments if you want to and just specify the `password`.

+See `./homehub-cli --help` for all options.

 ## Building